top of page

 Hear from our Alumni

 Geneviéve Hilaire, M.D., a Female Global Scholar, is a clinician and research physician in the Sexually Transmitted Infections clinic in Haiti.
-Her career goals include becoming a clinical researcher with a specialty in STI prevention and treatment for vulnerable populations in Haiti.
+Her goals is to become a clinical researcher that focuses on STI prevention and treatment for vulnerable populations in Haiti.

-Glory Joseph, M.D., a Female Global Health Scholar, has completed education and training in Russia, India, and Tanzania.
-She currently works in Tanzania as a cardiologist and is interested in conducting public health research in Tanzania that will aid in health care sector growth.
+Glory Joseph, M.D., a Female Global Health Scholar, completed education and training in Russia, India, and Tanzania.
+She is a cardiologist in Tanzania.

 GET UPDATES